Azure/azureml-examples/cli/monitoring/README.md

 **AzureML model monitoring** enables you to track the performance of your models from a data science perspective whilst in production.
 This directory contains YAML configuration samples for different scenarios you may encounter when trying to monitor your models.
 Comprehensive documentation on model monitoring, its capabilities, and a list of supported signals & metrics can be found [here](https://learn.microsoft.com/en-us/azure/machine-learning/concept-model-monitoring?view=azureml-api-2).

 > **Note**: For monitoring your models deployed with AzureML online endpoints (kubernetes or online), you can use **Model Data Collector (MDC)** to collect production inference data from your deployed model with ease.
-Samples for MDC can be found [here]().
-Documentation for MDC can be found [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-collect-production-data?view=azureml-api-2&tabs=azure-cli).
+Documentation for data collection can be found [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-collect-production-data?view=azureml-api-2&tabs=azure-cli).

 > **Note**: Comprehensive configuration schema information can be found [here](https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-monitor?view=azureml-api-2).